 Purifying saline water through solar desalination

-India too joined the bandwagon by installing a 10,000 litres per day desalination plant in Tamil Nadu.
-With this, Kotri village in Rajasthan has started offering 500 litres of clean drinking water to villagers so that they don’t need to walk miles in search of water.
+India too joined the bandwagon by installing a 10,000 liters per day desalination plant in Tamil Nadu.
+With this, Kotri village in Rajasthan has started offering 500 liters of clean drinking water to villagers so that they don’t need to walk miles in search of water.

 The influx of BioSolar cells to improve photosynthesis

 Using photovoltaic cells, scientists are researching the role of photobiological cells.
-BioSolar cells technology focuses on the process of photosynthesis wherein plants prepares its food using sunlight.
-Using these cells, you can enhance the efficiency of the process ‘photosynthesis’.
+BioSolar cell technology focuses on the process of photosynthesis wherein plants prepare their food using sunlight.
+Using these cells, you can enhance the efficiency of the process of ‘photosynthesis’.

 Using bloom algae to enhance solar panel efficiency

-The pilot study suggested that the efficiency of this type of solar panels has increased by 4% even in low light.
+The pilot study suggested that the efficiency of this type of solar panel has increased by 4% even in low light.

 Solar Energy: A Boon to Mankind

 The onset of solar energy intervention can bring a revolution in both urban cities and rural villages.
-Solar energy has the power to empower households, institutional infrastructure, urban infrastructure raising the living standards of the people and a step towards a cleaner and greener future.
+Solar energy has the power to empower households, institutional infrastructure, and urban infrastructure raising the living standards of the people and a step toward a cleaner and greener future.

 But, the situation is even worse in the villages!

-About 300 million Indians lack access to electricity while other 10 million have access to less than fours hours a day, as quoted in the ‘The Climate Group’ report.
+About 300 million Indians lack access to electricity while other 10 million have access to less than four hours a day, as quoted in the ‘The Climate Group’ report.

 India ranks third in the entire global population that is devoid of electricity.
-28th April is be remembered as a historic day when the Central government had announced 100% village electrification.
-Despite all these efforts, there are villages that are living in adverse conditions without any basic amenities like drinking water, electricity and sanitation.
+28th April is remembered as a historic day when the Central government announced 100% village electrification.
+Despite all these efforts, there are villages that are living in adverse conditions without any basic amenities like drinking water, electricity, and sanitation.

-The Ministry of Power released a report on April 2019 claiming that 6,19,289 villages have been electrified in India under the flagship of PM Narendra Modi’s Saubhagya scheme which reflects on utilizing solar power.
+The Ministry of Power released a report in April 2019 claiming that 6,19,289 villages have been electrified in India under the flagship of PM Narendra Modi’s Saubhagya scheme which reflects on utilizing solar power.
 Despite continuous efforts, there are villages that are still using kerosene lamps and woods for cooking.
-Is’nt it a sad story?
+Isn’t it a sad story?

 The Future of Solar Energy lies in Photovoltaic

 Off-grid solar PV power is the future for a better India.
-Solar power is gaining popularity but very less population is aware of it.
+Solar power is gaining popularity but a very less population is aware of it.
 Both urban and rural areas need to be in the loop and take advantage of this immense natural gift for India’s development.
-There are various solar panel installation companies that facilitate with all services related to installation.
-Choose to go solar powered!
+There are various solar panel installation companies that facilitate all services related to installation.
+Choose to go solar-powered!